 The Taproom is open Monday to Saturday, 11:00 am to 02:00 am (bar) and 12:00 pm to 10:00 pm (kitchen).
 Sundays 12:00 pm to 5:00 pm (kitchen) and 06:00 pm (bar)

 Hello Sailor Bistro, Observatory

 This little spot in buzzing Lower Main Road, Observatory, has the added bonus of playing fantastic tunes while you drink your craft beer.
-If you have eclectic taste in music, get yourself down to there.
+If you have eclectic taste in music, get yourself down there.

 Hello Sailor is – surprise surprise! – nautically-themed.
-We're not talking white-washed boats and Meditteranean-style blue-and-white-striped porcelian, though.
+We're not talking white-washed boats and Meditteranean-style blue-and-white-striped porcelain, though.
 Think more dingy bar down at the docks filled with tattooed sailors drinking rum.
 It isn't dingy, though, with the original wooden shop front windows opening on to the street – perfect for people watching.
 Replace the tattoed sailors with friendly (tattooed) staff, a daily changing menu written on a blackboard, and an ever-expanding craft beer menu and you'll get Hello Sailor.